The Wheel in Space: Casting

 This serial marks the first appearance of Wendy Padbury as companion Zoe Heriot.

 As Deborah Watling decided not to renew her contract in late 1967, her character Victoria Waterfield was written out of the programme in Fury from the Deep.
-Sherwin envisaged a scientifically-minded young woman to replace Victoria's role.
+Sherwin envisaged a scientifically minded young woman to replace Victoria's role.
 Writer Peter Ling suggested the character be named Zoe.
+Interviews began in early January 1968.
 Following a camera test held at Lime Grove Studios during recording for The Web of Fear (1968), actress Wendy Padbury was cast as astrophysicist Zoe Heriot.
 Padbury admired Patrick Troughton's acting and she turned down a role in the film The Prime of Miss Jean Brodie in order to play the Doctor's new companion.
 Frazer Hines' then-girlfriend Susan George also auditioned for the role.

 The second episode was written to accommodate Troughton's scheduled holiday.
 As a result, the Doctor is unconscious during the episode and played by body double Chris Jeffries.
 Deborah Watling's brief appearance in Episode 1 was reused footage from the end of the previous story Fury from the Deep.
 She received an on-screen credit.

 Director Tristan de Vere Cole cast many actors he had recently worked with on Z-Cars.
 These include Michael Turner, Clare Jenkins, Kenneth Watson, Derrick Gilbert, Donald Sumpter and Peter Laird.
 Jenkins, cast as Tanya Lernov, previously played Nanina in The Savages (1966).
 She briefly reprised her role as Lernov in the final episode of The War Games (1969).
 Michael Goldie previously played Craddock in The Dalek Invasion of Earth (1964).
 Watson also played Craddock in Daleks' Invasion Earth 2150 A.D.
 (1966), the film adaptation of that serial.
 Sumpter later played Commander Ridgeway in The Sea Devils (1972) and Rassilon in "Hell Bent" (2015).
 He also played Erasmus Darkening in The Eternity Trap (2009), a serial from the Doctor Who spin-off The Sarah Jane Adventures.